Student Life Resource Toolkit

 • Opportunities for prayer, reflection, and discernment

-• Retreat opportunities
+• Retreat opportunities for all community members

 • Domestic and international immersion experiences